 Questions to ask

-You will probably have lots of questions – you might find it helps to make a list of everything to ask when you see your trial doctor or nurse.
+You might find it helps to make a list of everything you want to ask when you see your trial doctor or nurse.
 You could include the following questions.

 - Are there any clinical trials that are suitable for me?